Arohis-Den/Hostinger-Advisor/README.md

 ### New User Signup Discounts

-The main **[Hostinger coupon code for first-time users](https://hostinger-coupon-code.mystrikingly.com/)** applies automatically when you create a new account.
+The main **[Hostinger Discount](https://devgraphiq.com/hostinger-coupon-code/)** applies automatically when you create a new account.
 You do not need to paste a code in most cases.
 Hostinger detects new users by email and billing profile.

 This discount offers the highest price reduction and works best with longer billing terms.